MicrosoftDocs/sdk-api/sdk-api-src/content/peerdist/nf-peerdist-peerdistclientflushcontent.md

 ### -param pContentTag [in]

-Pointer to a <a href="https://docs.microsoft.com/windows/desktop/api/peerdist/ns-peerdist-peerdist_content_tag_tag">PEERDIST_CONTENT_TAG</a> structure that contains the tag supplied when <a href="https://docs.microsoft.com/windows/desktop/api/peerdist/nf-peerdist-peerdistclientopencontent">PeerDistClientOpenContent</a> is called.
+Pointer to a [PEERDIST_CONTENT_TAG](/windows/win32/api/peerdist/ns-peerdist-peerdist_content_tag)a> structure that contains the tag supplied when <a href="https://docs.microsoft.com/windows/desktop/api/peerdist/nf-peerdist-peerdistclientopencontent">PeerDistClientOpenContent</a> is called.

 ### -param hCompletionPort [in, optional]